choucrifahed/sbt-elm/README.md

 ## Special Thanks

-To the team behind the [SBT Purescript](https://github.com/eamelink/sbt-purescript) for heavily inspiring this plugin.
+To the team behind [sbt-purescript](https://github.com/eamelink/sbt-purescript) for heavily inspiring this plugin.